the london illustration fair 2016

 Following on from a successful move from Hoxton to London's Southbank in 2015, The London Illustration Fair will once again seek to delight and entertain with another bumper packed event full of illustration, workshops, talks, music, live signings, murals and a ton of Christmas gift ideas for even Santa to get excited about.
 All from a top crop of well established and rising stars of the illustration and craft world.
 However, don't just expect illustration!
 2015 saw the introduction of a number of stands and stalls hosting homewares, ceramics, fashion print and jewellery.
 With four floors to explore, there is something for everyone!

-Tickets will go on sale on the 1st of October and will be £6 in advance and £8 on the door with under 12's going in free.
+Tickets are £6 in advance and £8 on the door with under 12's going in free.

 Every year the LIF team get together and discuss who they would like to invite to exhibit at the event.
 This is a great chance for us to flex our curatorial muscle and work alongside some of our favourite illustrators and designers.